• ROENFR

 (4) Persons participating in the meeting according to the provisions of paragraph (2) are obliged to sign a separate attendance list kept by the referent of the committee.

 Art.
-61 – (1) The specialized committees can carry out their activity in meetings, in the presence of a minimum of 5 members.
-Draft opinions are usually adopted by consensus and in case consensus is not achieved, by vote with a simple majority (more than 50% of the votes of the present members).
+61 – (1) The specialized committees may carry out their activity in meetings, in the presence of a minimum of 5 members.
+Draft opinions are adopted, as a rule, by consensus and in case consensus is not achieved, by vote with a simple majority (more than 50% of the votes of the present members).

 (2) Members of the committees are obliged to inform the Technical Secretariat in writing in case of non-participation in the convened meeting.

-(3) In case the quorum condition is not met, and the summons was made according to regulations, a note will be issued, signed by the chairperson of the meeting, stating that the meeting was not statutory, the members who were present and absent, as well as the points of view of the members, according to the model provided in Annex no. 5 d) – Points of view of the specialized committee (without quorum).
+(3) In the event that the quorum condition is not met, and the convening was done according to regulations, a note will be issued, signed by the chairperson of the meeting, stating that the meeting was not statutory, the members who were present and absent, as well as the points of view of the members, according to the model provided in Annex no. 5 d) – Points of view of the specialized committee (without quorum).

-(3) BEx analyzes the activity of the specialized committees and informs the Plenary about the conclusions drawn.
+(3) BEx analyses the activity of the specialized committees and informs the Plenary about the conclusions drawn.

-(4) In the situation where a member of the committee, through his activity, affects the proper conduct of the committee, the Executive Bureau notifies the organization that designated him, for taking a decision accordingly.
+(4) In the event that a member of the committee, through his activity, affects the proper conduct of the committee, the Executive Bureau notifies the organization that designated him, for taking a decision accordingly.

 Art.
-63 – (1) The draft normative acts registered with CES will be distributed by the president to the General Directorate for Approval.
+63 – (1) Draft normative acts registered at CES will be distributed by the president to the General Directorate for Approval.

 (2) The Secretary General, together with the General Directorate for Approval will distribute the draft normative acts to the competent specialized committee/committees.

-(3) The president or a member designated by him of the competent specialized committee to which the draft normative act has been assigned is obliged to convene the meeting within 3 working days and issue the draft opinion accordingly.
+(3) The president or a member designated by him of the competent specialized committee to which the draft normative act has been assigned has the obligation to convene the meeting within 3 working days and to issue the corresponding draft opinion.

-(4) The president, or a member designated by him, of the specialized committees assigned by BEx to elaborate analyses, studies or syntheses in the specific fields of competence is obliged to establish the planning of meetings for the preparation and presentation to BEx of the respective works, within the established deadline.
+(4) The president, or a member designated by him, of the specialized committees assigned by BEx to elaborate analyses, studies or syntheses in the specific areas of competence has the obligation to establish the planning of meetings for the preparation and presentation to BEx of the respective works, within the established deadline.

 (5) The Secretary General, together with the General Directorate for Approval proposes to the president the introduction of draft normative acts in the agenda of the next Plenary meeting.

-(6) In case the president of CES convenes the Plenary outside the weekly meetings, the presidents of the specialized committees are obliged to elaborate the draft opinions no later than 2 hours before the start of the Plenary meeting, in the case of draft normative acts included in the agenda of that meeting.
+(6) In the event that the president of CES convenes the Plenary outside the weekly meetings, the presidents of the specialized committees have the obligation to prepare draft opinions no later than 2 hours before the start of the Plenary meeting, in the case of draft normative acts included in the agenda of that meeting.

 Art.
 64 – (1) For the activity carried out, members of the permanent specialized committees, who are not members of the Plenary of the Economic and Social Council, may benefit from a monthly allowance amounting to 10% of the allowance established for the president of CES.